-The Army Corps of Engineers, who owns and maintains both the Sagamore and Bourne Bridges is completing a study that evaluates the cost to continue maintain the existing spans versus total bridge replacement.
+In October, 2019 The Army Corps of Engineers, who owns and maintains both the Sagamore and Bourne Bridges, released findings of the study that evaluates the cost to continue maintaining the existing spans versus total bridge replacement.
+Their recommendation is to replace both bridges, as being the most effective both for cost, safety and travel improvements.
+They also recommend new access for pedestrians and bicyclists.

 An MRER consists of four major components: (1) structural engineering, to understand alternatives (this includes major rehabilitation and/or replacement options); (2) cost engineering of the developed alternatives; (3) economic justification of the developed alternatives; and (4) environmental analysis of the developed alternatives.
-USACE launched this evaluation for the two bridges since the structures are both 85 years old and USACE cannot assume that they will be able to rehabilitate them in perpetuity.
-The final MRER will detail major rehabilitation milestones over the next 50 years for the bridges or recommend the replacement of one or both structures.
+USACE launched this evaluation for the two bridges since the structures are both 84 years old and USACE cannot assume that they will be able to rehabilitate them in perpetuity.